Optimal diabatic dynamics of Majorana-based quantum gates: conclusions

 In summary, based on Pontryagin's theorem of optimal control, we proposed the optimal protocols for generating the same unitary operator as the one corresponding to fully adiabatic braiding of MZMs.
-While not providing full topological protection, our constrained optimal-control approach makes use of the nonlocal nature of the information stored in MZMs to make the system robust against some environmental perturbations.
+While not providing full topological protection, our constrained optimal-control approach makes use of the nonlocal nature of the information stored in MZMs to make the system robust against a range of environmental perturbations.
 Through tailored diabatic pulse shapes, our scheme can significantly increase the speed of devices such as the top-transmon, without the need for any change to the experimental setup.
 Such fast accurate operations may defend the system against decoherence effects such as quasiparticle poisoning.
 The advantages of our method survive in the presence of white and $1/f$ noise and small calibration errors.
 The robustness can be further enhanced by making the pulses continuous without significantly sacrificing the performance of the device.
 Our proposed optimal diabatic gates can foster the development of high-performance quantum information processing with MZMs.

-\acknowledgements{This work was supported by NSERC (MF and AR), CIfAR (MF), Max Planck-UBC Centre for Quantum Materials (MF and AR), and by the NSF CAREER grant No. DMR-1350663, the BSF grant No. 2014345, as well as the College of Arts and Sciences at Indiana University (BS).
+\acknowledgements{This work was supported by NSERC (M.F. and A.R.), CIfAR (M.F.), Max Planck-UBC Centre for Quantum Materials (M.F. and A.R.), and by the NSF CAREER award under Grant No. DMR-1350663, the U.S.-Israel Binational Science Foundation under Grant No. 2014345, as well as the College of Arts and Sciences at Indiana University (B.S.).
 We acknowledge support provided by WestGrid (www.westgrid.ca) and Compute Canada Calcul Canada (www.computecanada.ca).}